-Further, it has been previously decided under the INDRP that incorporating a well known trademark in its entirety is sufficient to establish identical and confusingly similar nature.
+Further, it has been previously decided under the INDRP that incorporating a well known trademark in its entirety is sufficient to establish the identical and confusingly similar nature of the disputed domain name.

-According to the INDRP paragraph 3 it is the responsibility of the Respondent to find out before registration that the domain name he is going to register does not violate the rights of any proprietor/brand owner.
+According to paragraph 3 of the INDRP it is the responsibility of the Respondent to find out before registration that the domain name he is going to register does not violate the rights of any proprietor/brand owner.